Skip to main content

 Preparation

-Before starting the configuration, ensure that the connection between the toolboard and the host or mainboard is disconnected to avoid device identification conflicts.
+Before starting the configuration, ensure the tool board is disconnected from the host or mainboard to avoid device identification conflicts.

 Reopen the printer.cfg file and locate the serial: /tmp/klipper_host_mcu configuration line in the [mcu] section.